 Creative and Production Team

-Desiree Sanchez, Director, directed Aquila’s 2017/2018 tour of Hamlet and Sense & Sensibility.
+Desiree Sanchez, Director, directs Aquila’s 2017/2018 tour of Hamlet and Sense & Sensibility.
 She also directed and co-wrote Aquila’s production of Our Trojan War at the Brooklyn Academy of Music and on its American tour in the Spring of 2017.
-She directed and adapted Aquila’s 2016/2017 production of Much Ado About Nothing, and directed and adapted Aquila’s 2015/2016 productions of Romeo and Juliet, The Adventures of Sherlock Holmes and Philoctetes.
-Past productions she has directed and adapted include: The Tempest and Wuthering Heights for the 2014/2015 season, Twelfth Night and Fahrenheit 451 for the 2013/2014 season, A Female Philoctetes at BAM Fisher's Hillman Studio, The Taming of the Shrew and Cyrano de Bergerac for the 2012/2013 season, Herakles at BAM in March 2013 and the Festival of the Aegean in Syros, Greece and the Michael Cacoyannis Foundation in Athens in July, 2012, Macbeth and The Importance of Being Earnest for the 2011/2012 season, and Six Characters in Search of an Author for the 2010/2011 season; created movement for Aquila's A Very Naughty Greek Play (Aristophanes' Wasps), Catch-22, Julius Caesar, The Iliad: Book One, and The Comedy of Errors.
-She has also performed in The Iliad: Book One at the Festival of the Aegean in Syros, Greece and was the lead teaching artist for Aquila's Shakespeare Leaders program in Harlem.
+She directed and adapted: The Adventures of Sherlock Holmes (2015); Philoctetes (2015); Wuthering Heights (2014); Past productions she has directed include: Much Ado About Nothing (2016); Romeo and Juliet (2015); The Tempest (2014); Twelfth Night and Fahrenheit 451 (2013); A Female Philoctetes (2013) at BAM Fisher's Hillman Studio; The Taming of the Shrew and Cyrano de Bergerac (2012); Herakles (2013) at BAM and the Festival of the Aegean in Syros, Greece and the Michael Cacoyannis Foundation in Athens in July, 2012; Macbeth and The Importance of Being Earnest (2011); Six Characters in Search of an Author (2010).
+She created movement for Aquila's A Very Naughty Greek Play (Aristophanes' Wasps), Catch-22, Julius Caesar, The Iliad: Book One, and The Comedy of Errors.
 Desiree also had a twenty-year dancing career, which included working as a principal dancer for the Metropolitan Opera Ballet.
-There she worked with numerous directors and choreographers such as Francesca Zambello, Mark Lamos, Doug Varone, John Dexter, Julie Taymor and Andrei Konchalovsky.
-Other companies and choreographers she has also worked with include the Boston Ballet, Neo Labos Dancetheatre, Donald Byrd/The Group, Sean Curran, Gelsey Kirkland, Bill T. Jones, Heidi Latsky, Eun Me Ahn, and Robert La Fosse.
-She performed for the Papermill Playhouse as a featured dancer in the musicals Carousel and The King and I, and was a visiting associate professor at Long Island University.

 Joel Moritz Lighting Designer is excited to be back with Aquila Theatre.
 Recent New York/ Off Broadway: AZAK, Undeniable Sound of Right Now, A Fable, Scarcity, Yosemite, and Post No Bills with Rattlestick.
 Slipping and Too Much Memory with Rising Phoenix Repertory and NYTW.
 Blue Man Group: production and lighting design for the BMG at Universal Studios and BMG National Tour, as well as productions in Tokyo, Berlin, Oberhausen, Amsterdam, Zurich and Sydney.
 Joel has worked extensively in regional theatre and internationally with productions in Edinburgh, Buenos Aires, Lima, Hong Kong, Paris, Prague, and Cairo.